-Summer seems to be rolling around just as the COVID-19 vaccines are coming, and I know that a lot of our readers will want to get out there and engage in some anti-social distancing.
-If you’re already planning your big post-COVID summer vacation, you can’t go wrong with a kayaking trip.
+Summer seems to be rolling around and this year we don’t have to worry as much about global pandemics.
+I know that a lot of our readers will want to get out there and engage in some social fun on the water.
+If you’re already planning your summer vacation, you can’t go wrong with a kayaking trip.
 There’s nothing quite as refreshing as being out on the cold water during a hot day.

 Of course, as they say, “Safety first.”
 To go with your high-quality kayak, you’ll need a high-quality kayak life vest to keep you safe and secure.
 We’re going to make sure you find the perfect life jacket to be your companion while you set out on the water and enjoy some fresh air, and that’s why we’ve made this list of the best kayak jackets available today.

 Carry on reading to see our full list of the best life jackets for your kayak followed by a recap breaking down what makes each product on our list stand out.
 Or jump straight to our number #1 pick here.

 - What Should I Look For When Buying a Kayak Life Vest?

 - Here's How We've Determined the Best Kayak Life Vests

 - #1: Onyx MoveVent Dynamic Paddle Sports Life Vest (Best Value – All-Purpose)

 - #2: NRS cVest Mesh Back PFD (Best Pro-Grade Vest)